 In 1989, the Library Board of Trustees determined that the existing building no longer was large enough to serve the needs of Hagerstown and Jefferson Township.
 At this time, they voted to undertake a capital building project that more than tripled the size of the Library and added a new main entrance.
 The library now boasted three large and distinct but adjacent rooms that could be configured as needed.

 Presently, the Hagerstown Library consists of the Teetor Room which houses the teen and general nonfiction collections, the Reading Room where most of the adult materials (except for general nonfiction) and periodicals reside, and the large children’s room.
-The Library Board of Trustees has once again determined that the Library has outgrown its current home.
-Rather than adding floor space, discussions have begun on how to better utilize the space we have to allow for gatherings, classes, and any number of other activities.
+During the period of time in the spring of 2020 that the Hagerstown Library was closed to the public, we used that time to have the interior of the library repainted.
+Since then we have added a new drive-up drop box in the alley behind the library and new furniture.
 We are using digital collections to expand the borrowing experience to the mobile devices of our patrons, taking programs to the schools and organizations, and preserve local history.